Aro Leuchte Multicoloured Discs Chandelier

 Manufacturer: Aro-Leuchte(n) GmbH, Arnold Licht GmbH, Gelsenkirchener Strasse 5, 46325 Borken, Germany.

-Other versions: This Aro Leuchte multicoloured discs chandelier was made in many variations, more or less discs, bigger or smaller frames, made in many colours and many designs.
+Other versions: This Aro Leuchte multicoloured discs chandelier was made in many variations.
+It was made with more or less discs, and with bigger or smaller frames.
+Made in many colours and many designs.
 All made of acrylic.
 Also chandeliers with clear and frosted discs exists.

 Inspired, to say the least, by the famous crystal glass discs chandeliers that were produced on the Venetian island Murano in Italy in the 50s, 60s and 70s by several companies, but the most were made by AV Mazzega, after a design by Carlo Nason.

 Aro-Leuchten GmbH was founded in 1969 as a family business.
 It ended business in 2006.
 Not much to be found about the company.
 Today, the website is offline.
 The url was www.aro-leuchten.de.
 Mister Matthias Arnold was the last managing director.